Who We Are

 Associate Poetry Editor

-A co-founder of Floating Bridge Press, T. has been writing and publishing her work since the 1970s.
-She treasures her archive of rejection slips on paper but has not yet given in to the urge to paste them on her bathroom walls.
-Her work has appeared in many magazines and anthologies, including Common Ground Review, Crannog, Poetry Northwest, Raven Chronicles, Sheila-Na-Gig, The American Journal of Poetry, Red Earth Review, Terrain.org, and The Moth.
-Her book, A House, Undone, is the 2021 winner of the Sally Albiso Award from MoonPath Press.
+T. is a founder of Floating Bridge Press and an EasySpeak Seattle facilitator.
+She has been writing and publishing since the late 1970’s, and her work has appeared in many magazines and anthologies, including Poetry Northwest, The Rise-Up Review, Red Earth Review, Terrain.org, The Moth, Common Ground Review, Crannog, The American Journal of Poetry, Verse Daily, and Take a Stand: Art Against Hate.
+Her books are A House, Undone, the 2021 winner of the Sally Albiso Award, and Egg Money, both from MoonPath Press. https://tclearpoet.com/

 Ted McMahon